QinXinlan/qinxinlan.github.io/_pages/en/projects.md

 Yes, they are bigger than the background EEG.
 And yes, they are frequent.
 But should they be discarded?

 ### 🤖 Why choose this XX algorithm? 🤖
 There are tons of available methods.
-Which one is best for pre-processing / filtering / classification / (some step of the pipeline)?
+Which one is best for pre-processing / filtering / classification / (any step of the pipeline)?

-### ⚡ Why is the brain activity for a specific task and a specific individual so different from one day to the other? ⚡
+### ⚡ Why is the brain activity so different from one day to the other? ⚡
 Sure, there is neuroplasticity.
-But there should be some kind of brain region stability, right?
+But there should be some kind of stability in brain regions for a specific task and individual, right?

 ### 🔎 How accurate is this XX result? 🔎
 Pipeline A reaches 90% accuracy and pipeline B achieves 92% accuracy.
 Surely, pipeline B is better?